dotnet/AspNetCore.Docs/aspnetcore/mvc/models/file-uploads.md

 ## Storage scenarios

 Common storage options for files include:

 * Database

-  * For small file uploads, often faster than physical storage (file system or network share) options.
+  * For small file uploads, a database is often faster than physical storage (file system or network share) options.
-  * Often more convenient than physical storage options because retrieval of a database record for user data can concurrently supply the file content (for example, an avatar image).
+  * A database is often more convenient than physical storage options because retrieval of a database record for user data can concurrently supply the file content (for example, an avatar image).
-  * Potentially less expensive than using a data storage service.
+  * A database is potentially less expensive than using a data storage service.

 * Physical storage (file system or network share)

   * For large file uploads:
     * Database limits may restrict the size of the upload.
-    * Often less economical than storage in a database.
+    * Physical storage is often less economical than storage in a database.
-  * Potentially less expensive than using a data storage service.
+  * Physical storage is potentially less expensive than using a data storage service.
   * The app's process must have read and write permissions to the storage location. **Never grant execute permission.**

 * Data storage service (for example, [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/))

-  * Improved scalability and resiliency over on-premises solutions that are often subject to single points of failure.
+  * Services usually offer improved scalability and resiliency over on-premises solutions that are usually subject to single points of failure.
-  * Potentially lower cost in large storage infrastructure scenarios.
+  * Services are potentially lower cost in large storage infrastructure scenarios.

   For more information, see [Quickstart: Use .NET to create a blob in object storage](/azure/storage/blobs/storage-quickstart-blobs-dotnet).
-The topic demonstrates <xref:Microsoft.Azure.Storage.File.CloudFile.UploadFromFileAsync*>, but you can use <xref:Microsoft.Azure.Storage.File.CloudFile.UploadFromStreamAsync*> to save a <xref:System.IO.FileStream> to blob storage when working with a <xref:System.IO.Stream>.
+The topic demonstrates <xref:Microsoft.Azure.Storage.File.CloudFile.UploadFromFileAsync*>, but <xref:Microsoft.Azure.Storage.File.CloudFile.UploadFromStreamAsync*> can be used to save a <xref:System.IO.FileStream> to blob storage when working with a <xref:System.IO.Stream>.

 ## File upload scenarios